 1. Do your Research

 Identifying the value of your furniture can be challenging.
 Almost no antique furniture dealer will be willing to give you a free evaluation.
 Knowing the time-period, artistic techniques, and lineage of the furniture factor into its value.
 Many antique owners have a semblance of these details but are not experts.
 You don’t need to be!
-There’s no need to feel alienated and get ripped off at a pawnshop or any other means of doing business associated with your furniture.

 This makes using pawnshops an advantageous system for those looking to get quick cash.
 A reputable pawn dealer will be willing to explain the justification to the value of your furniture.
 Many pieces made in America from heavy oak during the early 1900’s will be more valuable than crafts made more recently.
 Finding a good dealer willing to explain this to you isn’t as difficult anymore.
 Just use PawnGuru!